57blocks/website-article/articles/Getting Started with Reactive Programming/README.md

 ```
 This code adds a and b, but this time uses Streams.

 The sum value is recalculated whenever the value of b is updated (The Stream emits).
-The subscription to a Stream is created by calling the Stream’s listen method, which is equivalent to calling addSubscriber in the Observer Pattern.
+The subscription to a Stream is created by calling the Stream's listen method, which is equivalent to calling addSubscriber in the Observer Pattern.

 In this example Stream b will emit the following values in order: 15, 25, 35, and 45.
 We can be sure that the value of sum gets updated to 25, then 35, 45 and finally 55.